UKHomeOffice/egar-public-site-ui/README.md

 ## Submit a GAR

 ## Prerequisites
-- Clone the `data-access-api`repo in the same parent folder and set up environment variables as explained in the `data-access-api` READMe.md.
+- Clone the `data-access-api`repo in the same parent folder and set up environment variables as explained in the `data-access-api` README.md.

 ## Requirements
 - docker and docker compose.
-- `.env.dev` (ask a developer to give you them).
+- create a `.env.dev` file and input environment variables - ask a developer in the SGAR team for them.

 ## Run the application